Stock-Knowledge-Engineering/SK-LMS-v2.0/README.md

 Head over to [NodeJS official website](https://nodejs.org).

-### Change directory!!
-Don't forget to change directory to the cloned repository.
-MacOS/Linus, use terminal and command prompt for windows.

-    cd /to/cloned/repo

 ### Clone this repo.
 If you are running macOS or Ubuntu, you can clone this repository by opening terminal and run